PymoussOSM/openstreetmap-promotional-leaflets/README.md

 originally created by Frederik Ramm <frederik@remote.org> and contributors from the talk-de list in January 2008, and subsequently updated, translated, re-updated and re-translated over the years.
-This version was made by Andy Allan <andy@gravitystorm.co.uk>
+This version was uploaded to Github by Andy Allan <andy@gravitystorm.co.uk>
+and later modified again by Frederik Ramm for FOSSGIS.

 All contents are in the public domain except for those derived from OSM which are CC BY-SA, and except for non-OSM logos.